 The Integrated Science Program at Salisbury University is an innovative major that is ideal for students considering a career in science.
 What makes our program at SU unique is its interdisciplinary nature, which allows for exploration of a variety of subject areas including integrated science and engineering, biology, chemistry, earth and environmental science, physics, and more.
 No matter what your passion is, our integrated science curriculum allows you to push the boundaries and create a flexible major that is best suited to your individual interests and career goals.

-Why Choose Integrated Science at SU?
+Why Choose an Integrated Science Major at Salisbury University?

 The integrated science major at SU is a unique program that is not offered at any other University System of Maryland institution.
 The importance of integrated science is that it accommodates students who wish to develop programs of study in two or more STEM disciplines or create a science major not offered by any other department.